Camera Lenses

 Zoom lenses provide a wide array of focal lengths for their user.

-Some have short ranges, but usually, it ranges from wide to telephoto.
+Some have short ranges, but usually, they range from wide to telephoto.
 Although the telephoto results may have a significant decrease in quality.

 Pros of Zoom Lenses

-• Ease of zooming in and out.
+• Zooming in and out is easy.
 This helps you change your photo composition and take the perfect shot.
-If your subject moves, just zoom it either in or out.
-Just make them fit properly in the frame.
+If your subject moves, just zoom it in or out to make it fit properly in the frame.

 • Saves space and weight since you can carry multiple focal lengths in one lens.